What Are Interchange Fees? Credit Card Interchange Rates Explained

 Bottom Line

 Interchange rates might be pesky, but they’re necessary.
-And while mostly out of your control, understanding what interchange fees are will help you to find the most affordable overall rates and keep more for your profit.
-To calculate what processor will provide the lowest rates for your business, check out our guide on the cheapest credit card processing companies.
-Or you can learn how to accept credit card payments if you’re just starting out.
+While mostly out of your control, understanding what interchange fees are will help you find the most affordable overall rates and keep more for your profit.
+To know which processor will provide the lowest rates for your business, check out our guide on the cheapest credit card processing companies.
+Or you can learn how to accept credit card payments if you’re just starting.